iamathilkhan/iamathilkhan/README.md

 ---

-## 🌊 What I Build
+## What I Build So Far

 ### 🌊 [Neptune — Environmental Risk Prediction](https://github.com/iamathilkhan/Neptune)
 **ML Backend | TensorFlow | Flask | Real-time Predictions**

-Trained neural networks to predict fishing hotspots and sea disaster risk from oceanographic data.
-Model trained on 5000+ environmental samples, achieving 89% accuracy on validation set.
-Includes working web interface for real-time predictions.
+Trained neural networks to predict fishing chance prediction and sea disaster risk percentage prediction from oceanographic data.It requires user to enter data by the next version of this project Im trying to integrate real-time data access to make it easier for user to predict fishing hotsopts and disaster prone zone

-**Results:** 🎯 89% accuracy | ⚡ <200ms response time | 🧠 Two independent prediction models
+**Results:** 🎯 89% accuracy | ⚡ <200ms response time | 🧠 Two independent Sequnetial models

 ---